Menu

 The Fargo Police Department is divided into three operational divisions, each of which is commanded by a Captain:

-The Professional Standards Division consists of the Professional Accountability Unit, Training and Development Unit, Quartermaster, and the Records Unit.
+The Professional Standards Division consists of the Professional Accountability Unit, Training and Development Unit, the Records Unit and the Quartermaster.

 View the Fargo Police Department Organizational Chart